 - access to a community of fellow scholars.

 Join our free upcoming webinars to learn more about the scholarships and what it’s like to teach physics.
-Check back for more information soon.
+You can register once more are announced.

 As an IOP scholar you have access to a package of support and benefits which will help you make the most of your studies – and thrive in your career as a motivational physics teacher.